XiLinStats/LongSiMSM/README.md

 # LongSiMSM: Exact Simulation of Longitudinal Data from Marginal Structural Models

-This repository contains R code for implementing the simulation study described in the following paper:

-**Lin et al. (2025).
-"Exact Simulation of Longitudinal Data from Marginal Structural Models."**
+This repository contains R code for implementing the simulation studies described in  "Exact Simulation of Longitudinal Data from Marginal Structural Models."
 ## 📄 Paper Reference

 Lin et al. (2025). **Exact Simulation of Longitudinal Data from Marginal Structural Models.**